colemanbroad/progen/notes.md

 These ran 20 campaigns a GeneticOptimizer of 1000 rounds of 20 programs with different mutations strategies and length ...
 But now I want to do the standard sampler with depth + power-of-two experiment.
 20 campaigns 1000 rounds 20 programs of length 20 (default params).

+Initial results suggest decay has little to no effect.

+-[ ] Add full program text parsing + eval (no js syntax. boring syntax).
+-[ ]